saurabh260120/edgeai-gst-apps-defect-detection/README.md

 **Setting up the configuration file.**
 - Go to the `edgeai-modelmaker/config_segmentation.yaml` to set up the configuration file.
 - In the yaml file under `common` change the `target_device` name according to your device.
-- Under `dataset` change the `annotation_perfix` with the name of the annotation file in `edgeai-modelmaker/data/downloads/datasets/dataset_name/annotations`.
+- Under `dataset` change the `annotation_prefix` with the name of the annotation file in `edgeai-modelmaker/data/downloads/datasets/dataset_name/annotations`.
 For example, if the name of your annotation file is "abcd.json".
 Then update `annotation_prefix:'abcd'`
 - `dataset_name`: You can give any name of your choice.
 - `input_data_path: ` Here give the path to the dataset. `./data/downloads/datasets/dataset_name`